How to get started in self-publishing: easy beginner steps

 But like the start of every new journey.
-I want to give a bit more insight about me and my vision for Authorbytrade, and how it’s going to benefit you. ( While giving you some of my experience along the way.)
+I want to give a bit more insight about me and my vision for Authorbytrade, and how it’s going to benefit you.

 So, as they say in showbiz: Let’s get this show on the road.